 Online voting can generally be conducted in two ways — remote online voting and on-site online voting.
+Your internet voting depends on the options stipulated by your bylaws.
 Your bylaws are always the first place to check when deciding if you need to run an on-site or remote online vote.
-In some cases, you may even be allowed to utilize both!
+In some cases, you may even be allowed to utilize both options!

 Remote online voting is online voting performed remotely.
-This type of voting is a form of an absentee ballot, and is becoming extremely popular, as it goes one step further than on-site voting does to increase convenience.
+This type of voting is a form of an absentee ballot and is becoming extremely popular, as it goes one step further than on-site voting does to increase convenience for the voters.
 Instead of having to go out and vote in-person, remote online voting allows a voter to cast their vote at any time, from anywhere.
 All a voter needs to vote is a notice containing their voting credentials, a device that can connect to the internet, and an internet connection!

 Traditionally, the challenge with remote voting was inherently tied to the distribution method that had to be used: postal services.
-Since paper was the basis for the voting process, paper ballots had to be mailed to voters, and then had to be mailed back for counting.
-The issues with postal services are that postage is expensive, it takes time for ballots to be mailed out and mailed back, and things can be lost in the mail.
+Since paper was the basis for the voting process, paper ballots had to be mailed to voters and then had to be mailed back for counting the results of the election.
+The issues with postal services are that postage is expensive, it takes time for ballots to be mailed out and mailed back, and information can be lost in the mail.

 However, when using an online voting process for your remote election, none of the above issues are a risk!
 This is because:

-Your voters will love the simplicity of it, and so will you!
+Your voters will love how easy and simple it is to vote online, and so will you!

 However, unlike municipal/provincial/state, and federal elections, on-site online voting does not require a paper ballot.
 And, unlike an AGM voting process (which may be performed in a more informal way, such as a show of hands), you still get to reap the benefits of a formal voting process when online voting is used — namely, election integrity and security.

 If budget is a major factor for your elections, online voting can help drastically reduce the costs of your on-site election.
-The obvious savings include those from not having to print paper ballots for your voters, but there are other savings as well.
+The obvious savings of online polls include those from not having to print paper ballots for your voters, but there are other savings as well.
 For example, paper ballots require manpower for distribution, collection, and tabulation, and those people must be paid for their work.
-No physical space is required for ballot storage, and there aren’t any costly tabulation errors when a computer algorithm does the counting.
-Furthermore, if time is money (like the old saying goes), then you’ll save money on all the time saved from having ElectionBuddy do most of the legwork.
+But with an internet voting vendor, none of those elements of the election will be necessary.
+No physical space is required for ballot storage with online polling, and there aren’t any costly tabulation errors when a computer algorithm does the counting.
+Furthermore, if time is money (like the old saying goes), then you’ll save money on all the time saved from having ElectionBuddy do most of the legwork during the election.